zeux/meshoptimizer/USERS.md

 # Engines

-If you are shipping an engine that is using meshoptimizer, listing the library in the documentation would be appreciated (attribution is technically required by the MIT license).
+If you are shipping an engine that is using meshoptimizer, listing the library in the documentation would be appreciated!

 - [Bevy](https://bevyengine.org/)
 - [The Forge](https://theforge.dev/)